 You can receive the latest news updates on our Erskine Bridge project by clicking on the button below.

-As part of our Erskine Bridge pipeline replacement project we are planning to carry out works on 23 and 24 May which will, for a short time, include the safe release of a large volume of natural gas venting into the atmosphere.
+As part of our Erskine Bridge pipeline replacement project we are planning to carry out works this evening, 28 May, which will, for a short time, include the safe release of a large volume of natural gas venting into the atmosphere.

 This planned operation will be carried out in a safe and controlled manner but you may hear the noise from the venting operation or smell gas as a result.

 If you do smell gas or have any gas safety concerns, please call the national gas emergency number on 0800 111 999.

 We’d like to thank you for your continued patience during our works.

 Overnight lane closure 7 March

 From 8pm on Thursday 7 March to 6am on Friday 8 March, there will be a closure of the Erskine Bridge (A898) northbound inside lane and the slip road to Crianlarich (towards Dumbarton).
 A diversion will be in place via the A82 Glasgow, following the road eastbound for 1.9 miles to Kilbowie roundabout then taking the fifth exit to return to the A82 westbound as shown on our traffic management leaflet here.